atilaneves/DIPs/Interpolation.md

 An "unescaped" or "non-escaped" `$` character is `InterpolationSequence` as defined above in the grammar changes.
-Escaped `$` characters, i.e. multiple occurences in a row, will be considered part of the string with one fewer `$`: `$$` becomes `$`, `$$$` becomes `$$`, and so forth.
+Escaped `$` characters, i.e. multiple occurrences in a row, will be considered part of the string with one fewer `$`: `$$` becomes `$`, `$$$` becomes `$$`, and so forth.

 i-strings are lowered to compile-time sequences by following these rules: